Jakob-1870/YetiToCore/README.md

 ## Important Details

-It's recommended to physically airgap the offline laptop as the script has no way of airgapping it before you enter the Backup CD.
+It's highly recommended to physically airgap the offline laptop as the script has no way of airgapping it before you enter the Backup CD.
 If you don't physically airgap you must run the Airgap.sh script manually before you insert a backup CD.
+It's in Files/Airgap.sh on this github.

 Each backup CD includes the seed's bitcoin core wallet, a copy of bitcoin core, a restoration script, the original yetiseed*.txt, a Paper-backup script, and the seed info in plaintext (HDSeed,xprv,xpub, and the multisig wallet's xprv and xpub descriptor).